The Game of Hog

 In a normal game of Hog, those are all the rules.
 To spice up the game, we'll include some special rules:

 • Boar Brawl.
-A player who rolls zero dice scores three times the absolute difference between the tens digit of the opponent’s score and the ones digit of the current player’s score, or 1, whichever is higher.
+A player who chooses to roll zero dice scores three times the absolute difference between the tens digit of the opponent’s score and the ones digit of the current player’s score, or 1, whichever is greater.
 The ones digit refers to the rightmost digit and the tens digit refers to the second-rightmost digit.
 If a player's score is a single digit (less than 10), the tens digit of that player's score is 0.

 • Example 1: